What Can I Do with An Economics Major? (Taken from https://whatcanidowiththismajor.com/major/)

 - Get involved in student organizations and assume leadership roles.

-- Demonstrate an entrepreneurial spirit, a strong work ethic, integrity, and a sense of independence.
+- Demonstrate a strong work ethic, integrity, and a sense of independence.

 - Colleges and universities